shibani/shibani.github.io/_posts/2018-07-02-factory-pattern.markdown

 &nbsp;

 <strong><span style="color:#900;">TYPES OF INPUTS AND OUTPUTS</span></strong>
-* The Factory Pattern can take different types of inputs that might specify what type of object should be created and/or the parameters required by the instantiation methods it encapsulates, such as the `size` parameter in the case of `MiniDonuts`.
+* The Factory Pattern can take different types of inputs that might specify what type of object should be created.
 * However, it produces outputs of the same type, or different subtypes of the same type, e.g. different types of donuts.
-* Whether the outputs are of the same type or different subtypes, they must respond to the same messages, e.g. `.filling` and `.price`.
+* Whether the outputs are of the same type or different subtypes, they will respond to the same messages, e.g. `.filling` and `.price`.

 &nbsp;
 <strong><span style="color:#900;">WHEN TO USE IT</span></strong>